tracyxjy/GCD_HW3/CodeBook.md

 Variable Description
 --------------------
-The raw data variable description can be found in the "features_info.txt" in the unzipped folder.
+The raw data variable description can be found in the "features_info.txt" on your web data unzipped folder.

 The output tidy data 'UCI_HAR_Dat_Tidy1.txt' includes in total of 69 variables: